 These guys know what they’re doing when it comes to building rowing machines, they’ve had years of experience and their positive ratings and user reviews are a reflection of this company’s hard work at providing you with the best possible rower for your money.

-It’s one of the only entry-level magnetic rowers where I’ve actually heard people praise the strength of resistance, even in levels as low as 4-5.
-Having a strong smooth resistance at this price is almost impossible to find and it’s what sells this rower for me.
+It’s one of the only entry-level magnetic rowers where I’ve heard people praise the strength of resistance, even in levels as low as 4-5.
+Having a strong, smooth resistance at this price is almost impossible to find, and it’s what sells this rower for me.

 The Sunny Health rower also has one of the longest beams in this category, users as tall as 6’5″ have said they could achieve full leg extension.

-This super quiet rower with 8 resistance levels and large easy to read LCD monitor is certainly worth some serious consideration, you won’t find any better in this price range.
+This super quiet rower with 8 resistance levels and a large easy to read LCD monitor is certainly worth some serious consideration.
+You won’t find any better in this price range.

 8 resistance levels

 Whisper quiet operation

 Stamina 1110 multi-level magnetic Rower

 Stamina is another well-respected brand in the fitness industry, and another company well known for producing quality gym equipment.